joehrz/PhotoPi/README.md

 # PhotoPi

-**PhotoPi** is a Python-based GUI application designed for plant photogrammetry.
+**PhotoPi** is a Python-based GUI application designed for 3D plant phenotyping using photogrammetry.
 It automates the capture of 2D images to construct 3D models of plants.
 The system controls multiple cameras and a turntable via a Raspberry Pi, ensuring precise management of the imaging process.
 Operated remotely from a main computer, PhotoPi integrates into photogrammetry workflows and offers robust tools for point cloud analysis.

 ## Features